Frequently Asked Questions

 We do not offer trip insurance.
 Our policy is that trip deposits, balances, and airline tickets are not refundable unless we can find someone else to replace your spot.
 If you’re interested in trip insurance, we recommend researching information online to find an option that best suits your needs.

 While optional at Angry Eagle, tips are greatly appreciated.
-Typically, our guests each tip $500 per stay.
-You may leave your gratuity with any member of the lodge management, who will pool and divide it among all staff members.
+Typically, our guests each tip 10% of their booking cost per stay.
+You may leave your gratuity with any member of the lodge management, at the end of the week, who will pool and divide it among all staff members.

 Fishing & Gear